-On November 23, 2009, the Bank announced executive organizational changes following the decision of Mr. Bernard Piché, Senior Executive Vice-President, Treasury, Capital Markets and Brokerage, to retire in December 2009:
+On November 23, 2009, the Bank announced executive organizational changes following the decision of Mr. Bernard Piché, Senior Executive Vice-President, Treasury, Capital Markets and Brokerage, to retire in December 2009.
+Since that date:

-- The Corporate Treasury department will now be led by Mr. Michel C. Lauzon, Executive Vice-President and Chief Financial Officer: - Capital Markets activities will be under the direction of Mr. Michel C. Trudeau, President and Chief Executive Officer of Laurentian Bank Securities; - The Chief Risk Officer as well as his team will now report to Ms. Lorraine Pilon, Executive Vice-President, Corporate Affairs and Secretary; and - Mr. Paul Hurtubise, Senior Vice-President, will take over direction of the Real Estate & Commercial business segment in its entirety.
+- The Corporate Treasury department is led by Mr. Michel C. Lauzon, Executive Vice-President and Chief Financial Officer; - Capital Markets activities is under the direction of Mr. Michel C. Trudeau, President and Chief Executive Officer of Laurentian Bank Securities; and - Mr. Paul Hurtubise, Senior Vice-President, is responsible for the Real Estate & Commercial business segment in its entirety, which also includes the Foreign Exchange sector.